ValRCS/RTU_Automating_Tasks_With_Python/README.md

 <h1 align="center">Automating Tasks using Python</h1>

 <p align="center">
-  Practical 10-part course on automating real-world tasks using Python, with examples on Windows and VS Code.
+  Practical 10-part course on automating real-world tasks using Python, with examples on Windows (most applicable to MacOS as well) and VS Code.
 </p>

 ---